kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/advanced_database/homework/homework6.md

 ```

 Now, you are start programming, also when you are curious about the sqlite database, please feel free to use Dbeaver to connect and visually see what it is inside..

+> Note: All questions have equal points totalling to 100 pts.
+Word document of a decent report is 10 pts.